At Emerald, we are committed to equality, diversity and inclusion and are focussed on creating a balanced

 Data is a key focus for Emerald, as we know it is only through understanding the makeup of our business that we are able to identify areas for improvement and celebrate our progress.

 We also request that candidates applying for roles complete an Equal Opportunities questionnaire to monitor the diversity of our applicant pool.
 In both these collection methods, we have asked; ‘Do you consider yourself to have a disability or long term health condition?’
+They then have the option to expand on this if desired.

 Our mental health & wellbeing

 Mental health affects us all, and providing effective mental health and wellbeing support is key part of our drive to be an inclusive employer.
-We are really proud of the steps we have, and continue to take to support our colleagues.
-Here are just a few of those steps:

-- Time to Change Pledge signed in 2019 to demonstrate our commitment to change the way we think and act about mental health in the workplace
+- Being a proud signatory of the Time to Change Pledge, demonstrating our commitment to change the way we think and act about mental health in the workplace.

 - Dedicated and personalised mental health support available through the Employee Assistance Programme.